 This is meant to be a technical guide for evaluating and choosing the top San Francisco city hall wedding photographers.
 Realizing that there are many blog posts and articles about this subject, I wanted to approach it a bit differently.
 There is quite a bit of great advice regarding this subject and I have reviewed many different approaches to helping brides and grooms make this all important decision.
 Usually the title of these posts has to do with how to choose high level professionals.
 However, I have found most of the available information to be more general in nature without too much detailed explanation.
 Some of our clients really want to discuss the more mechanical attributes of what makes a professional wedding photographer among the best.

 We often receive questions regarding lighting techniques, camera settings, ISO performance and even lens choices.
 I recently had a bride email me to make sure I planned on bringing professional off-camera lighting to her Mayor’s Balcony wedding.
 I like these types of questions because it shows me how much some of our clients care.
 In this case, it also shows how much they know!
 I will attempt to approach each of these subjects (and more) below.
 If you want to check out our entire website please click the Home button and view our portfolios.
-To discover more about how to find highly rated San Francisco city hall wedding photographers click the link
+To discover more about how to find highly rated San Francisco city hall wedding photographers click the link.
+We go into great detail about how to evaluate and find top notch City Hall wedding photographers.

 Professional Photography Lighting Techniques